zyj8881357/LM4p2_yujin/README.md

 I also tagged the starting point as 'irri_rsv_start'.

 There are also some developments in atmospheric model and coupler code.
 I did not push them here as they are not in the land component.
-If you are interested about it or have any questions about the code, please contact me by Email yujinz@princeton.edu.
+If you are interested about it or have any questions about the code, please contact me via Email yujinz@princeton.edu.

 Thank you!